The Fake Induction

 (Said jokingly, and subject smiles accordingly)

-Can you think of an occasion in the past when you're mind has been totally absorbed in one thing, or has even drifted off and been totally absorbed in absolutely nothing?
+Can you think of an occasion in the past when your mind has been totally absorbed in one thing, or has even drifted off and been totally absorbed in absolutely nothing?

 "Yeah, everyday at work!"
 (Laughs)